CTCycle/XREPORT-radiological-reports-generator/README.md

 - Launch the jupyter notebook `data_validation.ipynb` to validate the available data with different metrics.

 ### 4.1 Configurations
-For customization, you can modify the main configuration parameters using `configurations.json` in the root project folder.
+For customization, you can modify the main configuration parameters using `settings/configurations.json`

 #### Dataset Configuration